 This test can be performed anywhere in the United States through our national laboratory partner, but for optimal results, you will have to get a dose of IV chelation to better detect the metals in your tissues.

-In the testing phase, we give you DMPS 150mg IV push as the initial chelator.
+In the testing phase, we give you DMPS in an IV push as the initial chelator.
 This type of testing, known as a “provocative” test, extracts metals from fat and soft tissues and makes them water soluble so that they can leave the body through the urine.

 After the DMPS chelation, you will be provided with a Urine Toxic Metal test kit that you will bring home with you.
 We ask that you collect all urine in the provided container over the next six hours and send a portion of the specimen to the lab using the kit provided.